 Northeastern Brazil is the driest and one of the hottest regions in the country, experiencing periodic droughts.
-The north includes the Amazon, which is home to a large expanse hot and humid forests.
+The central Brazil includes the Amazon, which is home to a large expanse of hot and humid forests.
 The rainforests surrounding the Amazon River receive up to 2,000 millimeters of rainfall per year.

 The temperate south, including the cities of Sao Paulo and Rio de Janeiro experience cool winters and hot summers, with rain throughout the year and snow at higher elevations.
 In some high-altitude regions, there is a bit of frost at the peak of winter season.

 Rainfall in Brazil

 Brazil's rainy season is during its summer months, from December to April.
-The Amazon is one of the rainiest parts of the country most of the year, receiving more than 2,000 millimeters (78.7 inches) of rain annually.
+The Amazon is one of the rainiest parts of the country most of the year, receiving more than 2,000 mm (78.7 inches) of rain annually.
 The coastal southeast experiences heavy rainfall in certain areas, as does this area's mountain regions.

-Though the national average rainfall ranges between 1,000 and 1,500 millimeters (40-60 inches) annually, the Northeast experiences a dry season from May to November along with high temperatures, making it the driest region of Brazil.
+Though the national average rainfall ranges between 1,000 and 1,500 millimeters (40-60 inches) annually, the Northeast experiences a dry spell from May to November along with high temperatures, making it the driest region of Brazil.

-Last Updated On : January 18, 2016
+Last Updated on : August 23, 2016